-April, 2014: Screened in conjunction with the Nickelodeon Theatre’s Indie Grits Festival, the 2014 Witten Award was given to the documentary film, 40 Years Later: Now Can We Talk?, a portrayal of historical and contemporary tensions of high school desegregation.
+April 2014: Screened in conjunction with the Nickelodeon Theatre’s Indie Grits Festival, the 2014 Witten Award for Distinguished Documentary Film was given to 40 Years Later: Now Can We Talk?, a portrayal of historical and contemporary tensions of high school desegregation.
 The event was held in Wardlaw Hall, with a standing room crowd of over 120 administrators, faculty, and students, with special guests from the Museum’s 1963-2013 exhibition including civil rights leaders James Solomon, I. S. Leevy Johnson, and Hemphill Pride.

-Spring 2013: As part of the Nickelodeon Theatre’s Indie Grits Festival, the Museum staged the first screening in the American southeast in over 50 years of the 1940 documentary film, One Tenth of Our Nation, the first documentary film on African American education.
+Spring 2013: The 1st Witten Award for Distinguished Documentary Film.
+As part of the Nickelodeon Theatre’s Indie Grits Festival, the Museum staged the first screening in the American southeast in over 50 years of the 1940 documentary film, One Tenth of Our Nation, a documentary film on African American education.

 Fall 2012: The12th Witten Lecture featured Sallie Ann Robinson, former Daufuskie Island resident, who presented “The Water Was Wide” discussing her experiences as a student of Pat Conroy’s at the Mary Fields School during the 1969 and 1970 school years.
 This period of Conroy’s life would be drawn upon for his novel, The Water Is Wide.